RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-snapback-cap.html.markdown

 description: "Here you can buy our black Snapback Cap with our hop logo on the front."
 images:
   - "shop/folkingebrew-snapback.jpg"
-product_details: "Flat peak-style, 100% cotton"
+product_details: "Flat peak-style, Color: Black, 100% cotton"
 # sizes:
 #   - title: S
 #     stock: true